ALJI-1/mygoodfriendsEFC/exercises.md

-# Exercises: Loosely Coupled Friend and CreditCard Models, Service, and Controller
+# Exercises: Loosely Coupled Customer and CreditCard Models, Service, and Controller

 ## Purpose
-These exercises will guide you through creating a loosely coupled model of a `Friend` containing `firstname`, `lastname`, and credit card info, with `CreditCard` as a separate model.
-You will also create a service to provide a list of friends with creditcard information and a controller (`FriendsController`) with two endpoints: one returning credit card info in clear text, and one with encrypted credit card info.
+These exercises will guide you through creating a loosely coupled model of a `Customer` containing `FirstName`, `LastName`, and credit card info, with `CreditCard` as a separate model.
+You will also create a service to provide a list of Customer with creditcard information and a controller (`CustomerController`) with two endpoints: one returning credit card info in clear text, and one with encrypted credit card info.

 ---